wonchan-choi/wonchan-choi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Welcome to my website!

-My name is Wonchan Choi, and I am an associate professor at the [School of Information Studies](https://uwm.edu/informationstudies/) at the [University of Wisconsin-Milwaukee (UWM)](https://uwm.edu/).

 My research aims to better understand and improve how people seek, use, and create information to accomplsih various goals in their daily lives.
 Taking a human-centered approach, I study information behavior in technology-mediated environments, such as the web and AI-powered systems, with the goal of generating insights that beneift both academic research and real-world applications.